 - Pricing knowledge will help you maximize customer conversions because you will have competitive prices that are in-line with the market.
-Get to know the Minimum Advertised Price for your biggest seasonal sellers: see if you can afford to at least momentarily undercut the competition.
+Get to know the MAP Monitoring for your biggest seasonal sellers: see if you can afford to at least momentarily undercut the competition.

 Need help monitoring prices in your niche?
 See whether Prisync could help you automate and scale the process.